Westinghouse WGen9500TFc - 9500/12500W Tri Fuel Generator With Remote Start

 The Westinghouse WGen9500TFc delivers 120/240V and features a tri-fuel technology, granting it the capability to utilize gasoline, propane, or natural gas.
 When utilizing gasoline, it achieves a running wattage of 9,500W and a peak wattage of 12,500W.
 Upon switching to propane, it benefits from 8,500 rated watts and 11,200 peak watts.
 Transitioning to natural gas operation provides 7,500W of rated wattage and 9,500W of starting wattage.

-Regarding its running time, the WGen9500TFc, with a 6.6 gallons fuel capacity, can operate for up to 12 hours with a full tank of gasoline (fuel consumption around 0.55 GPH).
-When using propane, it can run for around 7 hours (on a 20 lbs tank - propane consumption around 0.67 GPH).
+Concerning its running time, the WGen9500TFc, featuring a 6.6 gallons fuel tank, can continuously run for up to 12 hours with a full gasoline tank (consuming fuel at approximately 0.55 gallons per hour).
+Alternatively, when utilizing propane, it offers around 7 hours (on a 20 lbs tank - propane consumption around 0.67 GPH) of runtime.

 Outlets

-If you own an RV with a 50-amp service, you can consider this Westinghouse unit as RV-ready, as it features a 14-50R outlet.
-In addition, since it boasts a twist-lock L14-30R receptacle, the WGen9500TFc is engineered to be transfer switch ready, ensuring easy integration with your breaker box to provide backup power to your home during outages.
+For RV owners with a 50-amp service, this Westinghouse unit is RV-ready, boasting a 14-50R outlet.
+In addition, thanks to its twist-lock L14-30R receptacle, the WGen9500TFc is transfer switch ready, facilitating easy hookup to your breaker box to provide backup power for your home during blackouts.

 Westinghouse's ST Switch Outlet